vivekcusat/hiring-assignments/machinelearningteam/image-scaling-service/README.md

 * Add an option to supply the API with a URL for downloading images (This is already present in the protobuf, but not implemented) - Wether you want to download the image content in the API and send bytes to your service send the URL and download in the service is up to you.
 * Add an option for storing the resulting image in cload storage, like S3/GCS
-* Add stats for number of requests, request times to benchmark the performance of your system
+* Add stats for number of requests per second, request times etc., to benchmark the performance of your system (Do what you find practical.
+The API has the basic scaffolding for exporting Prometheus metrics, but you would need to deploy a setup for that)
 * Add autoscaling to your service
 * More features you think could be relevant...